jlevy/og-equity-compensation/README.md

 ### What is compensation?

-🄳 **Compensation** is everything you get when working for a company.
+🄳 **Compensation** is what you get in exchange for working for a company.
 Some compensation is cash—your salary and bonus, if you get one.
 Other parts are benefits, like health insurance, family-related protections, perks, and retirement plans.
 But for many jobs, compensation includes a kind of ownership in a company, called equity.
 It’s this last part we focus on.

+🚧 Define equity compensation formally and also distinguish or discuss “total rewards.”

 To understand exactly how compensation works, it helps to start at the beginning:
 What is a company, exactly?